 Clear the Entryway

 The entryway is a high-traffic area that’s also the first view of your home for guests.
 Keep it clutter-free by moving coats, bags, and shoes to a hall closet.
 Don’t have closet space available?
-Organize your entryway or mudroom with wall-mounted coat racks, storage cubbies for shoes, and a storage bench for guests to set purses or bags down.
+Organize your entryway or mudroom with wall-mounted coat racks, storage cubbies for shoes, and a storage bench for holiday guests to set purses or bags down.

 If you’re planning on a large number of guests attending your holiday party, rearranging the furniture will help maximize your space.
 Move tables out to the edges of the room and place folding chairs, covered storage benches, or ottomans in seating groups so people can mingle.
-Pushing bulky furniture against the wall or out of the room completely is another effective way to create more room for guests.
+Pushing bulky furniture against the wall or out of the room completely is another effective way to create more room for family and holiday guests.

 Don’t Forget About Lights